MukarramAliKazmi/ai-captcha-solver/readme.md

 ## Usage

-To run the script, simply execute:
+To run the program, simply execute:

 `python recaptcha_solver.py`

-The script will solve the reCAPTCHA challenge in the browser.
-You can modify the script to use it for other websites that have reCAPTCHA.
+The program will solve the reCAPTCHA challenge in the browser.
+You can modify the program to use it for other websites that have reCAPTCHA.